- How do you secure your online identity?

 - Avoid responding to phishing emails

-- Check if your account has been compromised in a data breach.
+- Check if your account has been compromised in a data breach and get notifications if your account appears in any other data breaches.

 Keep your Social Security number secure and ask questions before deciding to share it.
 Ask if you can use a different kind of identification.
 If someone asks you to share your SSN, ask: